nienbo/cache-buildkite-plugin/README.md

 ### Windows Support

-If you install **Git for Windows 2.25 and later**, you will benefit all features of Cache on Windows.
+If you install **Git for Windows 2.25 or later**, you will benefit all features of Cache on Windows.
 Make sure you've added `bash.exe` into your `PATH`.

 &ast; Rsync on Windows requires https://itefix.net/cwrsync.
 To be clear, except `rsync`, you can use `s3` and `tarball` on Windows without an additional app.